 Some of the other occurrences of Earnwig in Domesday Book may refer to Earnwig the sheriff, though it is not possible to be certain.
-He is unlikely to be identifiable with one of the substantial thegns bearing this name in pre-Conquest Herefordshire, Shropshire and Cheshire, one of them is presumably also identifiable with the Earnwig who is named as moneyer on coins from Hereford and Shrewsbury under Harold I, Harthacnut and Edward the Confessor.
+He is unlikely to be identifiable with one of the substantial thegns bearing this name in pre-Conquest Herefordshire, Shropshire, and Cheshire; one of them is presumably also identifiable with the Earnwig who is named as moneyer on coins from Hereford and Shrewsbury under Harold I, Harthacnut, and Edward the Confessor.
 Some of the properties held by the Earnwigs in pre-Conquest Cheshire show the same characteristics of being near routes and coasts that we have observed with Earnwine the priest.
 Very small properties near routeways, ferry-crossings, coastlines or on the edge of hunting preserves would have been suitable as rewards for thegns performing royal administrative duties.
 Properties of roughly this size, often in suitable places, had often been created by minsters for individual clerics in their communities and it is unsurprising that kings employed clerics funded with what were, effectively, prebends, to support them in administrative tasks.
 Judith Green has noted clerical sheriffs under William II, and Earnwig the sheriff of Nottingham could well have been a canon of Southwell in addition to his other duties.
 Earnwine the priest, similarly, was valuable to William I, Bishop Remigius of Lincoln and Roger of Poitou because his inherited property made him mobile and his family connections and social standing in Lincolnshire gave him respectability, while his literacy as a cleric would also have been valuable.

 In conclusion, looking at Earnwig and Earnwine together brings some features of royal administration in the north-east Midlands and northern England in the later eleventh century into sharper focus.
 The first is the strategic importance of the north-east Midlands for control of communications between London and the North of England.
-North-south and east-west communications across Nottinghamshire and Lincolnshire were both vital, but more markedly so in the case of Nottinghamshire, thanks to the growing importance of the Great North Road.
+North–south and east–west communications across Nottinghamshire and Lincolnshire were both vital, but more markedly so in the case of Nottinghamshire, thanks to the growing importance of the Great North Road.
 Royal clerics made ideal messengers for important royal business, and to support key clerics in this role kings ensured that they had strings of strategically placed small properties, which might often be portions of ancient royal minsters.
 These properties, although unimpressive when recorded as tiny manors in Domesday, might well have been financially rewarding to clerics, who would be able to benefit from church revenues; the tiny amounts of land would have sufficed to accommodate a comfortable dwelling with a stable.
 Kings could reward clerical ministerials more cheaply than laymen, but we should also remember that Domesday’s limited interest in church revenues can blind us to the full extent of resources that might be attached to minor holdings.
 Kings could also benefit their clerks with prebends in episcopal churches when they could control patronage of these in episcopal vacancies.
 This probably explains Earnwig’s possession of Normanton and may possibly also explain how Earnwine had acquired property associated with the bishopric of Durham.
-However, the pattern of patronage that made Earnwig and Earnwine’s careers possible was about to dissolve in the early twelfth century, as increasing numbers of ancient minster churches were repurposed to endow Augustinian or small Benedictine priories and also prebends for the growing numbers of canons at the cathedrals of York, Lincoln and Salisbury.
+However, the pattern of patronage that made Earnwig and Earnwine’s careers possible was about to dissolve in the early twelfth century, as increasing numbers of ancient minster churches were repurposed to endow Augustinian or small Benedictine priories and also prebends for the growing numbers of canons at the cathedrals of York, Lincoln, and Salisbury.

 Bibliography